metno/pyaerocom/README.rst

 At this point the tools are work in progress and will develop into a replacement for the IDL based aerocom-tools that cannot be made public because they use 3rd party libraries with a non GPL compatible license.

+Note
+====

+pyaerocom has been tested on MacOS and linux systems and does not work on Windows machines at the moment.

 Documentation
 =============